 - Increased system life which avoids expensive system replacement and capital outlay

 - Better distribution of heat throughout buildings, thus protecting building materials from damp ect.

 If you have noticed cold spots on your radiator or are experiencing circulation problems with your system, then please call and we can arrange for a consultant to visit your building and discuss with you the options available.

 On the 30th November 2012 BS 8552 was released; this Standard addresses:

 "Sampling and monitoring of water from building services closed systems.
 Code of practice"

-BS 8552:2012 addresses the particular issues of sampling water from closed-circuit heating and cooling systems in buildings and related infrastructure, from construction, pressure testing, pre-commission cleaning and commissioning to routine operation.
+BS 8552:2012 addresses the particular issues of sampling water from closed-circuit heating, cooling systems in buildings and related infrastructure.
+Construction, pressure testing, pre-commission cleaning and commissioning to routine operation.
 The purpose of sampling a closed-circuit water system is to provide information about the current condition of that system and/or the water within it.
 That might include, but is not limited to, water treatment status, water quality, bacteriological contamination and corrosion activity.
 Confidence in the results obtained, which are crucially dependent on consistent sampling and analysis protocols, is extremely important to industry.